 Laughing Out Loud

 Few days ago I was standing on a street crossing, waiting for a traffic light.
-An old joke popped to my mind and wanted to get out through the smile.
+An old joke popped to my mind and wanted to get out through a smile.
 We’ve all been there.
 Trying to stop ourselves from smiling or even laughing for no obvious reason in the public place.
 Sometimes we succeed.

 This time, I didn’t.
 It simply burst out before I managed to regain my coolness back.